-The filter bar is a very powerful way of customising views to meet your needs.
+The filter bar is a very powerful way of customizing views to meet your needs.
 The filter criteria are always context-specific and therefore match the content of the currently-displayed view.
-The example above shows only some of the criteria available for filtering services.
+The example above shows only some criteria available for filtering services.
 If the default selection is not enough for you, you can use Add filter to show even more criteria and add them to the filter bar.

 The filter bar is also used for the search items in the Monitor menu, such as Host search or Service search.
 When you select one of these search items, an empty view with an open filter bar is displayed in which you can search according to the filter criteria.

-For pages that you visit again and again, you can create bookmarks in the sidebar with the Bookmarks snapin.
+For pages that you visit again and again, you can create bookmarks in the sidebar with the Bookmarks snap-in.